 • The massive November 2020 systemic review of 67 studies conducted by the independent Cochrane Collaboration that also concluded, "Pooled results from randomized trials did not show a clear reduction in respiratory viral infection with the use of medical / surgical masks during seasonal influenza.
 There were no clear differences between the use of medical / surgical masks compared to N95 / P2 respirators in healthcare workers when used in routine care to reduce respiratory viral infection."

-With this many systematic reviews and meta analyses in agreement, we can have great confidence that masks do not prevent respiratory viruses from spreading in a community setting.
+With this many systematic reviews and meta analyses in agreement--and one shockingly poor quality review that disagrees--we can have great confidence that masks do not prevent respiratory viruses from spreading in a community setting.
 Because of that, you could just stop reading here.
 But the story continues because whoever is interested in masking the community has spent a great deal of money to promote the idea that masks work with lower forms of evidence, biased papers, plenty of spin, and indoctrinating the public.